 BIO

 Danny Foley is an artist based in Cork, Ireland.
 He holds a First-Class Honours degree from MTU Crawford College of Art and Design (2025), and has received multiple awards and residencies, including the Student of the Year Solo Exhibition Award, the Backwater Artists Group Moving Image Residency Award, the Sample Studios Network Award, and the Thesis Award.
 His work has been acquired through purchase prizes by Cork City Council, Cork County Council, Eli Lilly, and the MTU Arts Office.
 Foley’s work has been exhibited in Ireland, Hungary, and Estonia.
-Recent exhibitions include SPECIES (MTU Gallery at 46 Grand Parade, Cork, and Pallas University of Applied Sciences, Tartu, 2025), The Tale of the Norway Spruce and the Bark Beetle (1111 Gallery, Budapest, 2024), and TWISTER (MAMŰ Galéria, Budapest, 2024).
-Upcoming solo exhibitions include Lavit Gallery and Backwater Artists Group (2026), alongside group shows at GOMA and the James Barry Exhibition Centre as part of the MTU Arts Office STEAM Exhibition.
+Recent group exhibitions include the three-person show Shapeshifting (GOMA, Co.
+Waterford, 2026), MTU STEAM Exhibition EARTH (James Barry Exhibition Centre, Co.
+Cork, 2025), SPECIES (MTU Gallery at 46 Grand Parade, Co.
+Cork, and Pallas University of Applied Sciences, Tartu, 2025), The Tale of the Norway Spruce and the Bark Beetle (1111 Gallery, Budapest, 2024), and TWISTER (MAMŰ Galéria, Budapest, 2024).
+Upcoming solo exhibitions include Beyond Eye Sea (Lavit Gallery, Co.
+Cork, 26th February - March 21st, 2026) and Moving Image Bursary solo exhibition (Studio 12, Backwater Art Group, 21st August - 25th September, 2026).

 ARTIST STATEMENT

 Danny Foley’s work navigates the shifting boundaries between the human and the More-Than-Human World.
-Working across drawing, animation, and installation, he explores the self and otherness through a lens of Irish folklore—guided by the Púca, a shapeshifting trickster spirit.
+Working across drawing, painting, animation, and installation, he explores the self and otherness through the lens of the shapeshifter.

-These themes now echo in his largescale drawings and stop motion animations.
-Using charcoal, he renders shadowy figures that act as guides.
-Shaped by mythic and ecological entanglements, each drawing is a threshold or a mirror, emerging intuitively through the act of mark-making, erasure, and discovery.
-His animations unfold as metamorphic journeys across empty terrains—creatures transforming in and out of form, mirroring shifts in state and being.
+These themes now echo in his large-scale works and stop-motion animations.
+Using numerous approaches, he renders forms shaped by personal, mythic, and ecological entanglements.
+Each work is a threshold or a mirror, emerging intuitively through the act of mark-making, erasure, and discovery.
+His animations unfold as metamorphic journeys across varying terrains—where creatures transform, mirroring changes in state and being.

-By reconnecting with the embodied gestures of his childhood and drawing from tales of the Púca, Foley’s work contemplates ideas of ecological consciousness, the multiplicities of being and seeks to disrupt human-centred hierarchies through the perspective of the self/other as shapeshifter.
+By reconnecting with the embodied gestures of his childhood, Foley’s work contemplates ideas of ecological consciousness, the multiplicities of being and seeks to disrupt human-centred hierarchies through the perspective of the self or other as shapeshifter.

 Photo: Joleen Cronin (c)